-But you go anyway, down into the depths of their dark, eerie palace where their “treasures” lie, only to realize that you are their next pawn.
-You clench all of your muscles as chills run down your spine.
+You go anyway, down into the depths of their dark, eerie palace where their “treasures” lie, only to realize that you’re but a pawn.
+Your muscles clench as chills run down your spine.

-As they flash their crooked smile and you see teeth sharp as a knife, you know you’ve found yourself in the midst of a monster you’ve only heard about in books.
+As they flash their crooked smile and you see teeth sharp as knives, you know you’ve found yourself in the midst of a monster you’ve only read about in books.

-Vampires have long been fantasized in folklore and mystical tales through the ages, as we can’t help but be enchanted by these curious creatures.
-And (un)lucky for us, here in Louisiana, vampires are closer to home than we might think.
+Vampires have long been fantasized in folklore and mythical tales.
+We can’t seem to resist the enchantment of these curious creatures.
+And (un)lucky for us, in Louisiana, vampires are closer to home than we think.

-Did you know?NOVA (New Orleans Vampire Association) was formed in 2005 to provide support to the self-proclaimed vampires that reside in the haunted city (there are over 50 of them!).
-They claim to have a medical condition that requires them to drink human blood to sustain themselves, but other than that they are just like normal people.
+Did you know?NOVA (New Orleans Vampire Association), formed in 2005, provides support to the self-proclaimed vampires that reside in the city (over 50 of them!).
+They claim to suffer from a medical condition that requires them to drink human blood to sustain themselves, but other than that they are just like normal people.

-Though the earliest tales of vampires date back to Greek mythology, New Orleans is home to some of the most prominent vampire myths, or perhaps recounts, and is spewing with this haunted history.
-Most prominent is the tale of Comte St. Germain, whom many believe to be Jacques St. Germain, Louisiana’s very own vampire.
+Though the earliest tales of vampires date back to Greek mythology, New Orleans is home to some of the most prominent vampire myths.
+Most prominent?
+The tale of the Comte de St. Germain, whom many believe to be Jacques St. Germain, Louisiana’s very own vampire.

 Picture this.
-It’s the 1700s, France.
-You’re invited to a dinner party filled with prestigious guests.
-You show up to a lavish mansion, and the room is bursting with conversation.
+It’s 1700s, France, and you receive an invitation to a dinner party filled with prestigious guests.
+You show up to a lavish mansion, bursting with conversation.
 A man walks in, almost gliding, as if floating on air.

 He speaks in a way in which you’ve never heard before.
 His eyes lock you in.
 He speaks of events a hundred years’ prior with such detail you could swear he was there.

-Comte St. Germain mysteriously came on the scene in France in the 1700s, though records suggest he may have been alive long before that, even during the time of Christ.
+The Comte de St. Germain mysteriously came on to the scene in France in the 1700s.
+Although records suggest he may have been alive long before that, even during the time of Christ.

-French historian and philosopher Voltaire, King Louis XV, and Italian writer and adventurer Casanova all claimed to have known him.
+French historian and philosopher Voltaire, King Louis XV, and Italian writer and adventurer Casanova all claimed to know the Comte.
 Voltaire even said, “He is a man who knows everything and who never dies.”

-Records show that he was born in 1710 and died in 1784, but many people have claimed to have seen him since then—even as recently as 1970!
+Official records show that the Comte was born in 1710 and died in 1784, but many people claim to have seen him as recently as 1970!

-He never seemed to age.
-He is said to have spoken six languages, was a brilliant artist, could play the violin effortlessly and even GREW DIAMONDS.
+Yet, he never seemed to age.
+He spoke six languages, possessed a brilliant artistry, played the violin effortlessly, and even GREW DIAMONDS.

-He even trained other alchemists, including one under Marie Antoinette’s rule.
-At her execution, the alchemist supposedly saw Comte Saint Germain.
-This was years after he was believed to have “died.”
+The Comte even trained other alchemists, including one under Queen Marie Antoinette’s rule.
+At the queen’s execution, the alchemist supposedly saw the Comte, years after he “died.”

-Want to learn more about Comte St. Germain?Watch a documentary about his life from the History Channel.
+Want to learn more about the Comte de St. Germain?Watch a documentary about his life from the History Channel.

 How did he get to Louisiana?